Holidays

 12. Roasted Carrots

-Carrots are an easy side dish that add flavor and nutrition to a meal.
+Roasted carrots are an easy Thanksgiving side idea that adds flavor and nutrition to a meal.
 Keep things simple by roasting carrots with some salt, pepper and garlic, or spice it up by adding a glaze to your carrots to make them a bit sweeter.

 13. Collard Greens